MEET: founder of The Parisian Man blog Rudy Lauer

 What was the world of fashion blogs like when you started out seven years ago?

 At that time, the world of male blogs was empty, there were no more than two or three good ones.
-By the way, that was something that pushed me: I saw that there was a demand for fashion bloggers, people in Instagram were getting interested in where I found clothes for my pictures.
-They wanted to know more about fashion: I decided to give them this knowledge.
+I saw that there was a demand for fashion bloggers, people in Instagram were getting interested in where I found clothes for my pictures.

 And how is this world changing today?

 Nowadays, men's fashion blogs doubled, the new generation is pretty efficient, ideally organised and well-coordinated.
-I got a feeling that it absorbed everything that was created in the last three or four years, rethought it and acquired its own uncommon style.
 Today's bloggers are better diversifying, they cover different themes from street-style to hi-tech.

 "I was fascinated by the combination of colours and textures.